dwellir-public/polkadot-operator/README.md

     juju deploy polkadot --config binary-url=... --config service-args="--validator --chain=... --rpc-port=..."

+Running a validator also requries setting a session key, which can be done by running the Juju action `insert-key`.

 #### Deploying a collator

     juju deploy polkadot --config binary-url=... --config service-args="--collator --chain=... --rpc-port=..."

+Running a collator also requries setting a node key, which can be done by running the Juju action `set-node-key`.

 #### Deploying a bootnode

     juju deploy polkadot --config binary-url=... --config service-args="--chain=... --rpc-port=... --listen-addr=/ip4/0.0.0.0/tcp/<port> --listen-addr=/ip4/0.0.0.0/tcp/<port>/ws"

+Running a bootnode also requries setting a node key, which can be done by running the Juju action `set-node-key`.

 #### Deploying an RPC node